Ana's Homepage Cuba view

 Chairing: I was/ am program co-chair for NIKT 2019, as well as for Workshop on Encrypted Computing & Applied Homomorphic Cryptography 2022, 2023 and 2024 (WAHC).

-Community Service: I have served as a program committee member for MathCrypt 2019 and 2021, Workshop on Encrypted Computing & Applied Homomorphic Cryptography (WAHC) 2020 and 2021, the Fifteenth Algorithmic Number Theory Symposium (ANTS-XV) (2022), FHE.org 2023 and 2024, ACM CCS 2022 and 2023.
-I am on the Editorial Board for the new IACR Communications in Cryptology journal.
+I was on the Editorial Board for the new IACR Communications in Cryptology journal in 2024.
+I have served/ will serve as a program committee member for MathCrypt 2019 and 2021, Workshop on Encrypted Computing & Applied Homomorphic Cryptography (WAHC) 2020 and 2021, the Fifteenth Algorithmic Number Theory Symposium (ANTS-XV) (2022), FHE.org 2023, 2024 and 2025, ACM CCS 2022 and 2023, RWC 2025, LatinCrypt 2025, Eurocrypt 2026, S&P workshops program committee.

 I have also written a number of blog posts for the Bristol Crypto Blog.